 A laparoscopic total abdominal colectomy is an operation that removes the large intestine.
-This is used to treat conditions including:
+Doctors use it to help treat conditions including:

-Familial polyposis, an inherited (hereditary) condition in which hundreds to thousands of polyps (small growths) form throughout the entire length of the large intestine
+- Familial polyposis, an inherited (hereditary) condition in which hundreds to thousands of polyps (small growths) form along all of the large intestine

-The term "laparoscopic" refers to a type of surgery called laparoscopy, which allows the surgeon to complete the operation through very small (5-10 mm) incisions in the abdomen.
-A laparoscope, a small telescope-like instrument, is placed through a small incision near the bellybutton.
+The term "laparoscopic" refers to a type of surgery called laparoscopy, which lets the surgeon do the operation through very small cuts in the abdomen.
+They use a laparoscope, which is a tool with a small camera on it, to see inside you.

-The Three Steps of Laparascopic Total Abdominal Colectomy
+The Three Steps of Laparoscopic Total Abdominal Colectomy

 Step 1: Positioning the Laparoscope

-Once the laparoscope is in place, the surgeon will make four or five more small (5-10 mm) incisions in the abdomen.
-Surgical instruments will be placed through these incisions.
+Once the laparoscope is in place, the surgeon will make four or five more cuts less than half an inch long in the abdomen.
+The surgeon will work through those cuts.

 Step 2: Dividing the Sigmoid Colon and Rectum

-Throughout the procedure, the surgeon will use a paddle-like instrument to hold loops of the intestine up and out of the way.
-When the entire large intestine is freed, the surgeon will free the right colon from the ileum and then identify the part of the ileum that will be rejoined with the rectum.
+During the procedure, the surgeon will use a paddle-like instrument to hold loops of the intestine up and out of the way.
+When the entire large intestine is freed, the surgeon will free the right colon from the ileum.
+Then he’ll identify the part of the ileum that he will join with the rectum.

 Finally, your surgeon will pass a snare-like instrument over the colon to make sure that all of the attachments to the tissue have been cut.
-This snare-like instrument is designed to hold a wire loop, which is tightened by the surgeon around any remaining tissue growths to remove them.
-Once this is complete, he or she will enlarge one of the incision sites and pull the colon out of the abdominal cavity.
+This tool is designed to hold a wire loop, which the surgeon tightens around any remaining tissue growths to remove them.
+Once this is complete, he will make one of the surgical cuts bigger and pull the colon out of the abdominal cavity.

-The surgeon will then rinse the abdominal cavity and check the anastomosis for leaks.
-Finally, all of the incisions in the abdomen will be stitched or taped closed.
+The surgeon will then rinse the abdominal cavity and check the connection for leaks.
+Finally, he’ll stitch or tape all the surgical cuts in the abdomen.